isaiahabhulimen/rag-project/README.md

 3. Builds the Docker image
 4. Publishes the image

+The worker image is also built and published through the CI pipeline.

-This provides an automated path from source-code changes to a deployable container image.
+This provides an automated path from source-code changes to deployable container images.

 ---